 Even the experience of a brick-and-mortar casino will change with VR.
 Newbies will be able to learn rules and even play a few “real-life” games on the VR set before going to the actual table.
 “VR lounges” wherein clients can sit and play virtual poker are a real possibility as well.

-Esports have become more and more popular over the years, and it’s possible that virtual reality will change the industry.
+Esports has become more and more popular over the years, and it’s possible that virtual reality will change the industry.
 VR has already come to enhance a more in-depth way to play your favorite games.
 It’s one thing to stare at a screen, but quite another to be inside a game.

 Once you’ve experienced the latter, the first is bound to hold less appeal.
 And this technology is already starting to take over.
 In 2017, we saw the first national VR gaming tournament to date, and these sorts of events will only get bigger and become more prevalent.
-The technology and experience are so different (and arguably, better) that it’s taking the world by a storm.
+The technology and experience are so different (and arguably, better) that it’s taking the world by storm.